gokceuludogan/bouncmpe.github.io/content/courses/cmpe343.en.md

 The objective of this course is to provide the foundations of probability theory and statistics.
 Upon successful completion of this course, students will have gained the necessary understanding on:

-- laws of probability theory and its applications
+- Laws of probability theory and its applications
-- use of Bayes’ theorem
+- Use of Bayes’ theorem
-- concept of random variables
+- Concept of random variables
-- probability distributions and their properties
+- Probability distributions and their properties
-- concept of sampling
+- Concept of sampling
-- concept of hypothesis testing
+- Concept of hypothesis testing
-- concept of regression
+- Concept of regression
-- practical implementation of some of the probability and statistics concepts
+- Practical implementation of some of the probability and statistics concepts

 ## Current Instructor